bcrtvkcs/idm-clear-completed-downloads-windhawk-mode/README.md

 2. **Auto-dismisses the confirmation dialog** - Hides the confirmation popup and clicks "Yes"
 3. **Targets only the main window** - Ignores other IDM windows like Settings, download dialogs, etc.

-All of this happens in the background within milliseconds.

 ## How It Works

 The mod hooks the `ShowWindow` function in the Windows API.
 When IDM makes a window visible: